jlheard/spades/README.md

 ## Recent Updates (April 13, 2025)
 - Fixed critical bug where human player's hand wasn't updating correctly when a computer player led a trick, allowing invalid plays
+- Fixed incorrect card comparison logic that sometimes caused lower-ranked cards to incorrectly win tricks
+- Fixed game crash that occurred when players had 5 or fewer cards in their hand
 - Changed hand sorting to display cards by suit (Spades, Hearts, Diamonds, Clubs) with ranks in descending order within each suit to match how most players read cards from left to right
 - Fixed card comparison logic to correctly identify the highest spade when multiple spades are present
 - Fixed animation tests to work correctly for all player positions